 Manru was meant to crown Paderewski’s career as a composer and show his talent to those who doubted his ability to write operas.
 The artist wanted to create an original piece of work with references to highland and Romani motives.

 A private viewing of Manru took place in Königliches Opernhaus in Dresno on the 29th May, 1901.
 The opera was conducted under the baton of Ernest von Schuch, with the composer and many distinguished guests, including Teodor Leszetycki and Hugo Wolff, present for the opera.
 The cast included: Georg Anthes (tenor), Annie Krull (soprano) and Karl Scheidemantel (baritone), whereas the decorations were created based on Zakopane drafts, and some costumes were brought directly from Zakopane.
 Few days later, on the 8th June, 1901, the official premiere took place in the City Theatre in Lviv and was conducted by Francesco Spetrino.
-Helena Modrzejewska, composer’s wife, was also present.
+Helena Modrzejewska and the composer’s wife were also present.
 The cast included Aleksander Bandrowski, Helena Zboińska-Ruszkowska and Józef Szymański.
 Paderewski’s opera was already a huge success in Dresno but in Lviv Manru was received with enthusiastic acclaim.
 After the private viewing, Edward Pierson wrote in Die Musik:

 Next to great erudition, in the score one finds standalone talent, melodic ingenuity, and gripping effervescence.
 Paderewski has fantasy and temperament.
 If Manru was composed exclusively of the scene in the second act when Manru interact with Ulana, when we hear a touching love song, see the loving pair, the introduction to the third act and a R omani march, we would already give it an honourable place in contemporary opera.